Welding Defects Guide: Types, Causes and Prevention

 Using Video and Audio to Help Detect Welding Defects

-Burn through images
+Burn through welding defect images

-Video: GMAW - Carbon Steel Plate - Identified Burn Through Weld Defect
+Video: GMAW Defect - Carbon Steel Plate - Identified Burn Through Weld

 This video demonstrates GMAW on a carbon steel plate.
 The high heat input led to a burn-through defect, visible as localized penetration irregularities.
 The weld bead lacks uniformity, indicating insufficient control of process parameters critical for preventing such defects.